Hemasree01/MCP-TOOLBOX/README.md

 ## Step 1: Set up your database

-In this section, we will create a database, insert some data that needs to be access by our agent, and create a database user for Toolbox to connect with.
+In this section, we will create a database, insert some data that needs to be access by our agent, and create a database user for Toolbox to connect with. befor this step need to install postgres on the laptop with python version 3.9+.

 1. Connect to postgres using the `psql` command: